Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Cons

-- Several odd design choices software/hardware
+- Several odd design choices, software and hardware

 - Digital crown is way too sensitive, especially in-ride